dojo/dojo.io/site/source/tutorials/1010_containers_and_injecting_state/index.md

 The state stored in the `ApplicationContext` is the same data that was used in the previous version of the `App` module to initialize the `WorkerProperties`, but it is now decoupled into an isolated module that helps to understand and maintain the application.
 In general, the `main` module of an application should be concerned with initializing application-wide state.
 Also, as previously mentioned, the `App` class only needed to manage the `WorkerProperties` state so that it could coordinate change to its children.

-Now that we have the `ApplicationContext`, let's use it within our widgets.
+Now that we have the `ApplicationContext` instance, let's use it within our widgets.
 This is done by making the `ApplicationContext` available to the widgets via a `registry`.

 {% instruction 'Add the `Registry` import to the `main` module.' %}